20nanduc/Unlocking-Biggest-Market/README.md

 # Unlocking India’s Hidden Goldmine

-You probably clicked thinking this is another clickbait title, right?
+At first glance, the title sounds bold — maybe even exaggerated.
-Fair enough — but give me a few seconds, and I promise it’ll be worth it.
+But give me a moment, and you’ll see why I believe this could be India’s next untapped goldmine.

 ---